schneider128k/ai_course/README.md

 I also showed students how to use dense and convolution neural network for recognizing digits in the MNIST data set.

-The code for this part of the course is contained in this repo.
+The code for the second part of the course is contained in this repo.

 ---